ericl42/phishing/README.md

 4. Make the SN description field "prettier".
 5. Add other reputation lookups so additional information is in the initial ticket.
 6. If positives is greater than X, automatically block via security tools.

+# Comments
+I created this code using Pythong 3.6.3.
+When I moved it to another server using 3.4, I received various message errors due to a change from 3.4 to 3.6.
+So to ensure it works correctly, please use 3.6.